Boavizta/boagent/README.md

 will run as privileged and will be able to receive the needed hardware data.
 At the moment, only data for the CPU, RAM and storage (either HDD or SSD) are parsed and sent to BoaviztAPI in order to calculate impacts.

+Another endpoint, `process_embedded_impacts`, allows to calculate the embedded impacts of a process running on the host, in relation to the host components (CPU, RAM and storage).
+It will give, for all the components, the average, maximum and minimum values between two timestamps for three environmental impact factors : Global Warming Potential (in KgCO2e), Abiotic Depletion Potential (in KgSbeq) and Primary Energy (in microjoules).
+To get these informations, a Linux Process ID has to be provided.

 ## Deeper explanations

 ### Environmental metrics